timquinlan/nginxplus-loadbalancing/README.md

 If you now send traffic to the reverse proxy, you will notice that traffic is only proxied to all three labapp servers.

 **Weight and Slow Start**

 In our reverse proxy configuration each upstream server is defined as such:

     server labapp1:80 max_fails=1 fail_timeout=1s slow_start=30s weight=5;

 Since they are all evenly weighted at 5 this will have no affect on normal operations.
 However when a failure and recovery of an upstream occurs, weight will come into play.
-We defined
+Slow_start is defined as:
+>the time during which the server will recover its weight from zero to a nominal value, when unhealthy server becomes healthy, or when the server becomes available after a period of time it was considered unavailable.

+In this example, once and upstream server recovers and is marked as healhty, it's weight will progressively go from 0 to 5 over a period of 30 seconds.
+Since least_time considers an upstream server's weight this will prevent a newly recovered upstream server from getting flooded with requests.